Handling missing tags in OSM data pipelines Jump to heading

 gc.collect()

-Memory thresholds must be explicitly monitored.
-When psutil.virtual_memory().percent > 85, pause ingestion, flush intermediate Parquet files to NVMe storage, and resume.
+Monitor RSS during the run.
+When psutil.virtual_memory().percent > 85, pause ingestion, flush intermediate Parquet files to storage, and resume.
 This prevents OOM kills during concurrent graph construction or spatial indexing operations.

 Deterministic Fallback Chains & Batch Mapping Jump to heading